Afar people: Religion

 Afar people are predominantly Muslim.
 They have a long association with Islam through the various local Muslim polities and practice the Sunni sect of Islam.
-A majority of the Afar had adopted Islam by the 13th century due to the expanding influence of holy men and traders from the Arabian peninsula.
+The majority of the Afar had adopted Islam by the 13th century due to the expanding influence of holy men and traders from the Arabian peninsula.
 The Afar mainly follow the Shafi'i school of Sunni Islam.
 Sufi orders like the Qadiriyya are also widespread among the Afar.
 Afar religious life is somewhat syncretic with a blend of Islamic concepts and pre-Islamic ones such as rain sacrifices on sacred locations, divination, and folk healing.

 Culture

 Socially, they are organized into clan families led by elders and two main classes: the asaimara ('reds') who are the dominant class politically, and the adoimara ('whites') who are a working class and are found in the Mabla Mountains.
-Clans can be fluid and even include outsiders like the (Issa clan).
+Clans can be fluid and even include outsiders (like the Issa clan).

 In addition, the Afar are reputed for their martial prowess.
 Men traditionally carry the jile, a famous curved knife.
 They also have an extensive repertoire of battle songs.

 The Afar are mainly livestock holders, primarily raising camels but also tending to goats, sheep, and cattle.
 However, shrinking pastures for their livestock and environmental degradation have made some Afar instead turn to cultivation, migrant labor, and trade.
 The Ethiopian Afar have traditionally engaged in salt trading but recently Tigrayans have taken much of this occupation.